 Emergency Vehicle (15,000 lb. ambulance or fire truck)

-The next level of design could possibly be for an ambulance or emergency vehicle which has been described as a 15,000 lb vehicle.
-Again, PermaTrak can support this with the same beam depth and 5.5” treads.
+The next level of design could possibly be for an ambulance or emergency vehicle which is typically around a 15,000 lb vehicle.
+In most cases, PermaTrak can support this with the same beam depth and 5.5” treads.

 The code requires that clearances greater than 10'-0'' shall be designed for a vehicular live load of H-10 (20,000 lb.).
 PermaTrak's medium beam series is designed and produced for wider boardwalks that require this type of heavier live load requirement.

-For a highway vehicle live load such as the HS-20 truck (72,000 lbs.), PermaTrak can support that load with a combination of 8” thick treads and 12” tall prestressed concrete beams, depending upon the span length requirements.
+For a highway vehicle live load such as the HS-20 truck (72,000 lbs.), PermaTrak can support that load with a combination of 8” thick treads and 18” tall precast concrete beams, depending upon the span length requirements.

 Designing a Timber or Composite Decking Boardwalk for Heavier Loading